Click here to Skip to main content

 Introduction

-One of the previous days, on a local forum, someone asked how to programmatically change his display resolution from a console application (he wanted to place that in a .bat file for gaming).
-20 minutes later, I send him the sources to compile and seems ok until now.
-So I imagined that this little code snippet can prove useful also to others.
+Recently, on a local forum, someone asked about how to programmatically change the display resolution from a console application (he wanted to place that in a .bat file for gaming).
+20 minutes later, I sent him the sources to compile, and it seems to worK OK until now.
+So I imagined that this little code snippet can prove useful to others.

 User: How it works